Travel & Renovation Information

 The Courtney Room is open for indoor dining for breakfast, happy hour, and dinner.
 Please note that table size may be restricted and guests may not be permitted to mingle between tables.

 Masks are required throughout the spa, COVID-19 protocols here

 Our COVID-19 safety protocols are updated periodically, please review updated information just prior to your arrival.

 What To Expect When You Arrive

-- During your stay, please maintain a safe social distance between yourself and other guests and our associates while we work to have everyone fully vaccinated.
+- During your stay, please maintain a safe social distance between yourself and other guests.

 - Our front doors are locked overnight; please ring the doorbell for assistance.
 We will lock and unlock the door for you and clean all touchpoints as people come and go.